 What Is Kefir?

 Kefir is a fermented milk product that originated in the Black Caucasus Mountains of Russia.
-Due to the health benefits of kefir, it is now a billion euro industry in Russia and Eastern Europe.
-Kefir has only recently come to the UK, where it is now available to buy online.
+Kefir is now a billion euro industry in Russia and Eastern Europe but has only recently become widely available in the UK.

-Kefir is a tart, fizzy beverage similar to drinking yoghurt in texture and consistency, but much more powerful and better for you.
-Whereas yoghurt has “transient bacteria” that are killed by the digestive process, kefir has “non-transient” bacteria that survive the digestive process and powerfully impact the gut microbiome.
+Kefir is a tart, fizzy beverage similar to drinking yoghurt in texture and consistency, Kefir has “non-transient” bacteria that survive the digestive process and powerfully impact the gut microbiome.

-Our kefir is a live product and will not go “off,” but will simply continue to ferment, getting stronger in taste and effect over time.
-We recommend that you consume 1/3 of a bottle (170 ml) every day, first thing in the morning before food.
+Our kefir is a live product and will not go “off,” but will simply continue to ferment, getting stronger over time.
+We recommend that you consume 170 ml every day, first thing in the morning before food.

 How kefir can help you?

 Inside your gut sits 2 kg of bacteria called the microbiome.
 Imagine your microbiome like the Amazon rain forest, full of lovely little life forms.
 This tiny inner ecosystem consists of trillions of friendly bugs, whose job is YOU!
 These little critters work hard every day inside you.
 They break down the food you eat, turning it into building blocks for bones, skin, muscle, organs.
 But like any ecosystem, this fragile natural ecosystem is vulnerable to damage.
 The things that damage your microbiome are antibiotics, sugar, stress, and environmental toxins.
-When you take antibiotics, for example, it’s like pouring bleach into the Amazon River.
-It hopefully kills the pathogens causing the infection – but it kills all the other bugs as well, causing long-term imbalance in your system.
 We call this “dysbiosis.”

 Your skin is really just a map of your gut – and disorders like eczema, psoriasis, acne and rosacea are all autoimmune disorders, that sit in the gut.